 Intelligence means that we are considering other viewpoints that challenge our own beliefs and narratives, and are willing to admit our biases, and change upon new informational intake, when we are wrong.
 This is what growth is.
 This is what spiritual development is; our willingness to open our perceptions so that we expand our consciousness.
 Familiarity breeds familiarity.
 And repeating the same old crap, becomes our very own behavioural pattern and limitation in life.
 Learn the history, research the facts, before making ignorant statements.
 Because ignorance is a choice and there is no excuse for our own laziness in putting in some effort.

 Just like Cinderella.
-The old tale shows her feisty, active and witty nature – while Disney (and the PhD professor that I mentioned above), portray her as some helpless, pitiful, useless heroine who has to be saved while spending her days talking to mice and birds, as if completely delusional, until a magical pumpkin takes her from rags to riches.
+The old tale shows her feisty, active and witty nature – while Disney, and the PhD professor that I mentioned above, portray her as some helpless, pitiful, useless heroine who has to be “saved by a prince” while spending her days talking to mice and birds, as if completely delusional, until a magical pumpkin takes her from rags to riches.

-There is nothing wrong with adjusting and changing stories and retelling them – that’s fine – but we need to be transparent about it and remember the folklore.
+There is nothing wrong with adjusting and changing stories and retelling them – that’s fine – but we need to be transparent about it and remember where we came from.
 As for us as people, we need to stop being so ignorant and plain stupid, recycling wrong things.
 Remembering the history of these tales and the times when they were written is important – because when we deny or forget history, we are more likely to repeat it.
-War, oppression, suppression, abuse, genocide, famine – people locked in towers, not just metaphorically but also, literally – these was a reality.
+War, oppression, suppression, abuse, genocide, famine – people locked in towers, not just metaphorically but also, literally – these were a reality.
 And we must remember it, so that we remember wisdoms they taught us.
+Otherwise, by erasing history we are only destined to repeat it.

 As the Natives say, our greatest adversary to self-development, reclaiming our power, and ourselves, is forgetfulness; forgetting our hearts, truth and ability to love.

-I don’t see our past as something horrible teaching us lessons because that would imply some crime and punishment mentality, and also, that we are separate from it, the past is our big bad stepmother.
-I see life as little stories with their precious wisdoms for that point in time, when we sat on a bench and open up a book to read, or write the pages ourselves.
-On that bench, we sit with it, sometimes long because we need to think it through (maybe it’s in another language or we are just trying to figure out the links of the characters) or sometimes we immediately close the book because we remember what happens when we go into the witch’s candy house.
-And then we stand up and continue walking until the next bench; no better, no worse, just different in its uniqueness.
+I don’t see our past as something horrible teaching us “lessons” because that would imply some crime and punishment mentality, nor do I see our past as something separate from us as if it’s a big bad stepmother.
+I see life as a continuous stream of consciousness, as little stories with their precious wisdoms for that moment in time, as if we sat on a bench and opened up a book to read, or write the pages ourselves.
+On that bench, we’ll sit with it, sometimes long because we need to think it through (maybe it is in another language or we are just trying to figure out the links of the characters) or sometimes we’ll immediately close the book because we’ll remember what happens when we go into the witch’s candy house.
+And then we’ll stand up and continue walking until the next bench; no better, no worse, just different in its uniqueness.
 This is how I see our lives; a bunch of benches and potential wisdoms.
 It is our choice what we get out of these books and stories, whether written by us or not.

 Sometimes people say, forget the past, forget the old.
-But it’s almost like we have to force ourselves out of the old and into the new.
+But it’s almost like we have to force ourselves out of the old and into the new and why should we anyway?
 I don’t think we are capable of that, and in fact, we create even more tension just by forcing ourselves to think that way; life is about discerning, not forgetting.
 It’s about marrying the old with the new, to create something else of heart, love and authenticity.

 Storytelling preserves our generations and family history.
 Most people don’t know much about their own family trees and we just forget to ask, or to share the stories.
 And we lose generations of stories and all the benefits that come with them.
 Our families are the most important groups that we belong to and identity with; they remind us where we came from, and provide models of both good and bad, so that we make more aware decisions in the future.
 Moreover, storytelling closes the generational gaps and we become more appreciative and understanding towards one another.